timoxley/tojson-loader/Readme.md

 ## Generate JSON assets at build-time

-If every client needs access to a shared chunk of data, and that data can be known at build time, the simplest option is to bake that data into clientside build with `tojson-loader`.
+If every client needs access to a shared chunk of data, and that data can be known at build time, a simple option is to bake that data into clientside build with `tojson-loader`.

 #### Potential Benefits